daniaokuye/winnerineast.github.io/README.md

 ## <a name="ComputerVisionAlgorithm">Computer Vison Algorithm</a>
 - [AlphaPose](https://github.com/winnerineast/AlphaPose):Alpha Pose is an accurate multi-person pose estimator, which is the first real-time open-source system that achieves 70+ mAP (72.3 mAP) on COCO dataset and 80+ mAP (82.1 mAP) on MPII dataset.** To match poses that correspond to the same person across frames, we also provide an efficient online pose tracker called Pose Flow.
 It is the first open-source online pose tracker that achieves both 60+ mAP (66.5 mAP) and 50+ MOTA (58.3 MOTA) on PoseTrack Challenge dataset.
+- [detectron2](https://github.com/winnerineast/detectron2):Detectron2 is Facebook AI Research's next generation software system that implements state-of-the-art object detection algorithms.
+It is a ground-up rewrite of the previous version, Detectron, and it originates from maskrcnn-benchmark.
 - [Image Duplication Detection](https://github.com/winnerineast/imagededup):imagededup is a python package that simplifies the task of finding exact and near duplicates in an image collection.
 - [OpenPose](https://github.com/winnerineast/openpose):OpenPose represents the first real-time multi-person system to jointly detect human body, hand, facial, and foot keypoints (in total 135 keypoints) on single images.
 - [TorchCV](https://github.com/winnerineast/torchcv): A pyTorch-based framework for deep learning algorithms in computer vision.

 ## <a name="ComputerVisionFaceRecognition">Computer Vision Face Recognition</a>
 - [Consensus-Driven Propagation in Massive Unlabeled Data for Face Recognition with pyTorch](https://github.com/winnerineast/cdp):Implementation of "Consensus-Driven Propagation in Massive Unlabeled Data for Face Recognition" (CDP).
+- [Ultra Light Fast Generic Face Detector with 1MB size](https://github.com/winnerineast/Ultra-Light-Fast-Generic-Face-Detector-1MB):no doubt it's a small and good model for face detection.

 ## <a name="Needtofurtherprocesstheserepos">Need to further process these repos</a>
 - [paper collections and codes](https://github.com/winnerineast/handong1587.github.io)